Albert0i/DONGDICT/README.md

 For reason of so and so, this idea was suspended; for reason of such and such, this idea was soon abandoned.

 ### III.
 On second thought
-The simplest way to implement a dictionary is via a table in RDBMS:
+The simplest approach to implement a dictionary is create a table in RDBMS:
 ```
 CREATE TABLE dictionary (
     word VARCHAR(80) PRIMARY KEY,